MagicISO

-MagicISO (also referred to as MagicISO Maker) is a CD/DVD image shareware utility that can extract, edit, create and burn disc image files.
+MagicISO (also referred to as MagicISO Maker) is a CD/DVD image shareware utility that can extract, edit, create, and burn disc image files.
 It offers the possibility of converting between ISO and CUE/BIN and their proprietary Universal Image Format disc image format.

 It is able to read and write to disc images without decompressing or moving the files.
-It can also convert the data from existing CD/DVD-ROMs to disc images.
-It can also create bootable image files (file extension .bif).
+It can also convert the data from existing CD/DVD-ROMs to disc images and create bootable image files (file extension .bif).
 MagicISO can mount disc images with the addition of MagicISO Virtual CD/DVD Manager.

 The trial version cannot handle disc images larger than 300 MB.
 MagicISO is currently produced by MagicISO, Inc.

-Universal Image Format
+Features

 Universal Image Format or UIF is a proprietary disc image format for CDs and DVDs designed for MagicISO.
-Compared to the widespread simpler image formats like .iso and .bin, UIF adds compression, password-protected encryption, MD5 checksums and multi-session images.
+Compared to the widespread simpler image formats like .iso and .bin, UIF adds compression, password-protected encryption, MD5 checksums, and multi-session images.